-Movement one is written using sonata-allegro form, opening with a “sunrise” gesture and beginning with a strong C pedal that shifts down to an A, then eventually to F#.
+Movement I is written using sonata-allegro form, opening with a “sunrise” gesture and beginning with a strong C pedal that shifts down to an A, then eventually to F#.
 This motion is repeated in the exposition before returning one last time in the recapitulation of the movement.
-Movement two is a blend between verse-chorus, and rondo form heavily featuring theremin as a soloist throughout the movement.
+Movement II is a blend between verse-chorus, and rondo form heavily featuring theremin as a soloist throughout the movement.
 This movement, primarily written around an E Major key center, functions also as an individual work for theremin and orchestra.
-Movement three is a minuet written with an A minor key center at the beginning, which makes its way to F minor by the end.
-Movement four has four distinct parts.
+Movement III is a minuet written with an A minor key center at the beginning, which makes its way to F minor by the end.
+Movement IV has four distinct parts.
 The opening is focused around a timpani solo.
 This is followed by the scherzo section of the movement which is structured around a long textural crescendo that capitalizes on minimalist techniques.
 It moves to the finale of the symphony, beginning with a meter change to 4/4 at the halfway point of the movement.
 This ending acts as the sunset at the end of a long journey by re-imagining the sunrise gesture, as the symphony’s final moments fade into nothingness and the bells take their final toll.